Ghatal

-Ghatal is a city and a municipality in Paschim Medinipur district, West Bengal, India.
+Ghatal is a town and a municipality in Paschim Medinipur district, West Bengal, India.
+Earlier it was part of Hooghly District in 1872 it was merged with Medinipur district.
 It is the headquarters of the Ghatal subdivision.

 History

 In ancient times, when Tamralipta was an active port, Ghatal had its own ‘Bandar’ (port), 3 km east of Ghatal PS, used for anchoring boats and ships with goods.
 Now, the place is the confluence of the Dwarakeswar, Shilabati, Damodar and Jhumi.
 Ghatal was famous for manufacturing of cotton goods, tussar silk, bell metal utensils etc., and the Dutch had a factory here.
 The activities continued until the early British period.

 In the early British period, Ghatal PS and Chandrakona PS were a part of Jahanabad (later Arambagh) in Hooghly district and were transferred in 1872 to Midnapore district.
 These became a part of the newly formed Ghatal subdivision in 1876.
 Daspur PS became a part of it in 1877.
 Ghatal municipality was formed in 1869.

 Geography

 Location

 Ghatal is located at 22.67°N 87.72°E. It has an average elevation of 5 metres (16 feet).

 Ghatal is a flood-prone area and in many years is flooded by the Shilabati River.
-The Shilabati River divides the city into two parts.
-Near Bandar shilabati and Darkeswar river join with the Rupnarayan river.
+The Shilabati divides the city into two parts.
+Near Bandar, the Shilabati and the Darkeswar river join the Rupnarayan river.
 The Ghatal Police station lies on the west bank of the river.
 There is one peculiar floating bridge on the river made by joining boats tied with rope from both sides in the banks, called "Bhasa Pool" (floating bridge).
 Also, one cement bridge is constructed on the main pitch road or State Highway 4 passing through Chandrakona Town, Ghatal, Daspur, and Mechogram.